Recently published research by the University of Augsburg shows that divestment works:

-SURREY COUNTY COUNCIL IS LOSING OUR MONEY...
+SURREY COUNTY COUNCIL HAS BEEN LOSING OUR MONEY...

 whilst jeopardising the future of Surrey residents by investing in companies that are driving ecological collapse, mass extinction, and climate breakdown.

-£130 mllion in the three and a half years since May 2017
+£130 mllion since May 2017

-Check out the financial case for divestment of Surrey's pensions.
+While you're at it, check out the financial case for divestment of Surrey's pensions.

-Surrey Pension Fund still holds c. £70m in dirty fossil fuels and these risk becoming 'stranded assets' as the former Bank of England Governor Mark Carney warned.
+Surrey Pension Fund still holds c. £80m in dirty fossil fuels and these risk becoming 'stranded assets' as the former Bank of England Governor Mark Carney warned.

 It is ever more clear that the fossil fuel era is ending, signalled by the rapid growth in renewable energy supply, the mass production of electric vehicles and governments at last recognising the imperative to act."